cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

   their message.
 They do have the implicit category of "activity stream".

-  -> Misconception: just keep as is, make them use the same event type.
+  → Misconception: just keep as is, make them use the same event type.

-* the topology description in the first step should probably be mirroring the one of our workers. it works there and it doesn't seem like we have a bottlenet with that currently. this means that per host 1 server is started, who all log to the server on the agent host. extra sinks should be easily configurable with --log-file (adding a global file sink on top host), --log-file-prefix-per-host (adding a local file sink per host), --log-file-prefix-per-source (adding a local file sink per host splitting by source = worker).
+* the topology description in the first step should probably be mirroring the one of our workers. it works there and it doesn't seem like we have a bottlenet with that currently. this means that per host 1 server is started, who all log to the server on the agent host. extra sinks should be easily configurable with `--log-file` (adding a global file sink on top host), `--log-file-prefix-per-host` (adding a local file sink per host), `--log-file-prefix-per-source` (adding a local file sink per host splitting by source = worker).
 Additional sinks (e.g. the application wanting a copy of the stream) do not need to be known at startup time and are thus irrelevant to the topology description.

-== logging API ==
+## logging API

-* provide std::c** bound logging that falls back to a given channel. in module calls automatically provide that.
+* provide `std::c**` bound logging that falls back to a given channel. in module calls automatically provide that.

 * provide a logger that can communicate to a host-local log server via